mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### Can KL divergence be used as a distance measure?
 It may be tempting to think of KL Divergence as a distance metric, however we cannot use KL Divergence to measure the distance between two distributions.
 The reason for this is that KL Divergence is not symmetric, meaning that $D_{KL}(p\mid \mid q)$ may not be equal to $D_{KL}(q\mid \mid p)$.

+#### What is confidence interval?

+The purpose of taking a random sample from a lot or population and computing a statistic, such as the mean from the data, is to approximate the mean of the population.
+How well the sample statistic estimates the underlying population value is always an issue.
+In statistical inference, one wishes to estimate population parameters using observed sample data.
+A confidence interval gives an estimated range of values which is likely to include an unknown population parameter, the estimated range being calculated from a given set of sample data

+Confidence intervals are constructed at a confidence level, such as 95\%, selected by the user.
+What does this mean?
+It means that if the same population is sampled on numerous occasions and interval estimates are made on each occasion, the resulting intervals would bracket the true population parameter in approximately 95\% of the cases.

+In the same way that statistical tests can be one or two-sided, confidence intervals can be one or two-sided.
+A two-sided confidence interval brackets the population parameter from above and below.
+A one-sided confidence interval brackets the population parameter either from above or below and furnishes an upper or lower bound to its magnitude.
+Confidence intervals only assess sampling error in relation to the parameter of interest.
+(Sampling error is simply the error inherent when trying to estimate the characteristic of an entire population from a sample.)
+Consequently, you should be aware of these important considerations:

+* As you increase the sample size, the sampling error decreases and the intervals become narrower.
+If you could increase the sample size to equal the population, there would be no sampling error.
+In this case, the confidence interval would have a width of zero and be equal to the true population parameter.
+* Confidence intervals only tell you about the parameter of interest and nothing about the distribution of individual values.

 #### What is a p-value?
 Before we talk about what p-value means, let’s begin by understanding hypothesis testing where p-value is used to determine the statistical significance of our results, which is our ultimate goal.